gyuden/mms142-groupd-2021/report.md

-# What is a Disruptive technology?
-A disruptive technology has the potential to undermine an existing market, system, or product.
-Investing in this technology may provide risk of selling immediately or sometimes not at all to the public (Smith, 2020).
-However, missing the speed of innovation often leads companies to be left behind.

 # What is Digital Fashion?
 Clothing is one of the human's basic needs to live.
 However, as time evolved, clothing went beyond the realm of necessity into luxury, fashion, and entertainment.
 It became a natural extension of identity, helping us express who we are, display our interests, and oftentimes our social status.